Goals of a Data Warehouse

 · Higher complexity/number of tables & joins

-The Kimball method is based on dimensional modeling and the “star schema,” where the benefits of data-marts (i.e., subject-centric table groups) are intrinsic to the design.
+The Kimball method is based on dimensional modeling and the “star schema,” where the benefits of data-marts are intrinsic to the design.
 A dimensional model is designed for efficiently reading, summarizing, and analyzing numeric data (such as balances, counts, weights) and applying dimensional data (such as customers, departments, and geography) to group, slice, and categorize the numeric data.
-De-normalized models are therefore well-suited for reporting and analytics, whereas normalized relational models are generally optimized for creating, adding, updating, and deleting data, such as in real-time Online Transaction Processing Systems (“OLTP” – i.e., the transactional systems you work with every day, such as CRMs, ERPs, EMRs, etc.).
-This is why the back-end data models in these transactional systems are often arcane and difficult to work with.
+Denormalized models are therefore well-suited for reporting and analytics.

 Additionally, the Kimball method allows for an agile, modular approach to data warehouse development.
 Modular development enables fast delivery times, lower overall cost, a shorter path to actionable reports, and reduced risk of development getting out of sync with business requirements.

 These characteristics are well suited to current business trends for BI development.
 Individual departments within companies have increasing (and previously unavailable) access to self-serve BI tools, and the push to “self-service” analytics has never been greater.
 When data warehouses are highly complex, this trend often leads groups within a company to create their own “mini” data marts, which can be problematic from a governance standpoint.
-For example, it can become difficult for a company to know whether a measure from one department is calculated the same way as the same measure from another department (e.g., Net Revenue).
+For example, it can become difficult for a company to know whether measures are calculated consistently across departments (e.g., Net Revenue).
 To counter this problem, the company’s data warehouse must respond quickly to individuals’ self-serve reporting needs.
 It must be faster and easier to use than individuals’ “shadow” data marts, eliminating the hurdles that cause groups to create information silos.
 The Kimball approach supports these needs well.

-Lastly, whereas storage costs were once a primary argument in favor normalized architecture, because the cost of storage is increasingly nominal, the additional cost of repeating data (or “common keys”) across tables in the Kimball method is immaterial in the vast majority of cases.
+Lastly, because the cost of storage is increasingly nominal, the additional cost of repeating data (or “common keys”) across tables in the Kimball method is immaterial in the vast majority of cases.
 Furthermore, loading reports and processing complex measures in a Kimball model is usually more performant, unhindered by the larger number of joins and tables required by 3rd-normal-form architecture.

 The Blue Margin Approach

-Blue Margin embraces the concept of Bimodal BI (a term coined by Gartner) incorporating the agility of star-schemas to rapidly deliver business-driven value, and introducing Inmon elements were needed to provide for fundamental IT-driven requirements such as reliability, governance, standardization, performance, and security.
+Blue Margin embraces the concept of Bimodal BI (a term coined by Gartner): incorporating the agility of star-schemas to rapidly deliver business-driven value, and introducing Inmon elements where needed to provide for fundamental IT-driven requirements such as reliability, governance, standardization, performance, and security.

-This hybrid approach (with a Kimball bias) delivers scalable data warehouses that produce ROI quickly by prioritizing immediate and specific reporting needs, and enabling efficient bolt-on of new subject areas as they arise.
+This hybrid approach (with a Kimball bias) delivers scalable data warehouses that produce ROI quickly by prioritizing immediate and specific reporting needs, and enable efficient bolt-on of new subject areas as they arise.
 While the Kimball methodology is prominent at the beginning of the data warehouse lifecycle, an organic progression to a more Inmon style “enterprise” data warehouse may emerge as appropriate for loading data efficiently.
-This progression may occur as the number of data sources increases (particularly, data sources that have similar content), in order to reduce both the complexity of loading data and the chances of update anomalies.
 If the number of data sources remains relatively small, the data warehouse may remain in a purely Kimball framework indefinitely.

 That said, due to the technical complexity and overhead of the model, and to allow time for the business requirements to solidify, we resist Inmon elements until the ROI is clear-cut.
-Additionally, when adding Inmon elements to the data warehouse, we maintain a dimensional (star schema) structure at the OLAP layer (i.e., the layer that most report writers and analysts will connect to -- in our case, typically Microsoft Tabular).
+Additionally, when adding Inmon elements to the data warehouse, we maintain a dimensional (star schema) structure at the OLAP layer (i.e., the layer that most report writers and analysts will connect to).

 Aside from the technical advantages, other strategic considerations to make are: